MMGameslogo MMGames

 3

-Unlike in the previous chapter, this time the number of function calls is successfully counted.
+Unlike the previous chapter, this time the number of function calls is being counted.

-This is closely related to the lifetime of global variables.
+This is deeply related to the lifetime of global variables.

-The clean output of 1, 2, and 3 is no coincidence.
+It was neatly output as 1, 2, 3, and that's no coincidence.

-Global variables are automatically initialized to 0 at the start of a program.
+Global variables are automatically initialized to zero at the start of the program.

-Since local variables are created at each function call, the
+Local variables are created each time a function is called.

-This is because global variables need to be initialized only once at the beginning.
+Because global variables only need to be initialized once.

-Global variables are variables declared outside of a function.
+Global variables are variables declared outside of any function.

-The following program is an example of changing the variable count from the main function.
+The following program demonstrates an example of modifying the variable `count` from the `main` function.

 #include <stdio.h>